zalmoxes-laran/EM-blender-tools/roadmap.md

 ## Tracking Progress

-- 🏷️ **GitHub Issues**: Each roadmap item has a corresponding issue
+- GitHub Issues: Each roadmap item has a corresponding issue
-- 📊 **GitHub Projects**: Visual kanban board for current development
+- GitHub Projects: Visual kanban board for current development
-- 🔄 **Milestones**: Version-based milestones for release planning
+- Milestones: Version-based milestones for release planning

 ---